proycon/flat/README.rst

     </VirtualHost>

 If you did not use a virtualenv but installed everything globally then ``/path/to/virtualenv/`` is usually ``/usr/`` or ``/usr/local/``.
+The FLAT directory may also reside in ``dist-packages/flat/`` on some installations.

 Enable the configuration using ``sudo a2ensite flat`` and restart Apache after this.